 Always a stunning celebration of our river city, Brisbane Festival is scheduled to return in September with performances, installations and unmissable parties happening all over the city.

 The fun even starts before September does, with Lightscape hitting the Brisbane City Botanic Gardens on Thursday 31 August.
-This stunning botanical light show has travelled the world, and is finally heading our way, bringing its immersive two-kilometre trail of light, sound and colour to Brisbane.
-It’s an unmissable experience and you can snap up tickets here
+This stunning botanical light show is returning for its second year, bringing an immersive 2km trail of light, sound and colour to Brisbane.
+It’s an unmissable experience and you can snap up tickets here.

-Brisbane Festival 2023 will run 1–23 September, with tickets for paid events on sale now.
+Brisbane Festival 2024 will run 30 August to 21 September, with tickets for paid events on sale now.

 Can’t wait?
 Check out more of Brisbane’s packed events calendar here.